Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Something that you might like to try in your tea is lime juice, fresh squeezed.
 We first had this at a Mexican restaurant, it was great!
-We just had to ask what it was, so we could make it at home.
-Fresh lime juice in sweetened tea.
-So refreshing on a hot summer day!

 I make iced tea in my drip coffee pot.
 Let it steep a couple hours depending on how strong you like it.